Regularized unbalanced optimal transport as entropy minimization with respect to branching Brownian motion

 \chapter{Representation of linear forms in Orlicz spaces}

 In this section, we state and prove a Riesz type theorem for representing the linear forms on the set of functions having an exponential moment.
 By no mean we pretend that this result is new, and the book~\cite{rao1991theory} provides an extensive presentation of the general theory of Orlicz spaces, from which our result can be deduced.
+Let us also mention~\cite{leonard2001convex}, where the author explains how to adapt classical results of the field in the exotic case where the set of functions that we consider is not invariant through a change of sign.
 Still, we wanted to present a short and elementary proof of exactly what we need.
 Our proof uses the $L^1$ convergence of uniformly integrable martingales.

 The context is the following.
 Let us consider a measured space $(\XX, \G, \pi)$ and assume: \begin{itemize} \item The measure $\pi$ is nonnegative and finite. \item The $\sigma$-algebra $\G$ is generated by a countable family of sets. \end{itemize}